darrencxl0301/interactive-vision-robotic-arm/README.md

 ---

+## ⚙️ Hardware Setup

+This project spans the full stack from physical assembly to firmware to vision — not just software.

+**1. Mechanical assembly**
+The arm is built from a 6-servo kit (base rotation, shoulder, elbow, wrist, wrist rotation, gripper).
+Each joint is connected to a dedicated servo horn and secured to the frame.
+Getting the torque balance right across joints matters for repeatability.

+**2. Firmware (Arduino IDE + ESP8266)**
+The ESP8266 runs a lightweight HTTP server written in Arduino C++.
+On receiving a request like `/cmd?X 110`, it parses the axis and target value, then drives the corresponding servo via PWM.
+The firmware also handles request decoding, bounds checking per axis, and smooth stepping between positions to avoid servo strain.

+**3. Wi-Fi bridge**
+The ESP8266 hosts its own access point.
+The Python host connects to this network and sends commands over plain HTTP — keeping the communication layer simple and latency low.

+**4. Integration**
+Once the arm is calibrated and the firmware is flashed, the Python system treats the arm as a stateless HTTP endpoint.
+All sequencing, safety logic, and world-state tracking live on the software side.

+---

 ## 🎯 Calibration

 Workspace slots such as `bottom`, `top_left`, and `top_right` are defined in the `POSES` dictionary in `main.py` as per-axis servo values.